Dap-ay: Dormitories

 The dap-ay also includes attached huts (abong in Kankanaey) which are used as dormitories for unmarried boys and old men.
 These buildings were also utilized as a place for storing weapons, a barracks for training warriors, and a school for teaching the laws, histories, and traditions of the village.

 The equivalent communal dormitory for unmarried girls is known as the ebgan (Kankanaey) or olog (Bontoc).
 Unlike the dap-ay, the ebgan did not host rituals or meetings, but served as a place for girls to learn various skills.
 It also served as the place for courtship.

 Children were expected to sleep in these dormitories as soon as they stopped requiring parental support for feeding, locomotion, or bodily functions (usually at the age of seven or eight, ten in modern times).
 It is also during this transition that children begin wearing clothing (the bahag and alampay) for modesty.
 They still return to their parents' house to eat and assist with the chores during daytime.

 Social

 During daytime (usually in the early mornings and in the evenings), dap-ay (and ebgan) also functioned as village centers where adult members of the community can interact with each other or do communal activities.
 This is also the period where the children of the communal dormitories learn about village law and morality via interaction with their elders.

 Other traditions

-Among the Ilocano people, a dap-ayan refers to a similar gathering place used for discussions by village leaders.
+Among the Ilocano people, a "dap-ay" or "dap-ayan" refers to a similar gathering place used for discussions by village leaders.
 Unlike the Cordilleran dap-ay, however, a dap-ayan is a simple roofed structure.
 In modern times, dap-ayan are commonly used as a community center for storing produce, as well as showcasing the products of a community.